Cardiology Fellowship Programs

-- Develop future leaders in cardiology who seek to influence its practice by generating new knowledge, implementing innovative practices, and advancing education in their communities and nationally.
+- Develop leaders in cardiology who will generate new knowledge, implement innovative practices, and advance education locally, nationally, and internationally.

-- Train broadly competent, highly skilled cardiovascular specialists who strive for clinical excellence and who practice equitable, compassionate, patient-centered care.
+- Train broadly competent, highly skilled cardiovascular specialists from diverse backgrounds who strive for clinical excellence and who practice equitable, compassionate, patient-centered care.

-- Promote individualized training pathways that foster unique, fulfilling, and impactful careers.
+- Create individualized training pathways that foster unique, fulfilling, and impactful careers.

-- Produce graduates who are lifelong learners that are intellectually curious and who are discerning and adaptable to changes and challenges of healthcare in the future.
+- Produce lifelong learners who are intellectually curious, discerning, and adaptable to future changes and challenges in healthcare.

-- Create an environment of learning that promotes and values diversity, collegiality, and individual well-being.
+- Create a learning environment that promotes and values diversity, collegiality, and individual well-being.

-The Division of Cardiology currently has more than 35 clinical fellows in its various programs, drawn from the top medical schools in the country.
+The Division of Cardiology currently has 40 fellows in its various programs, drawn from the top medical schools in the country.

 The quality of the fellowship program is rooted in a culture that prizes both research and medical care, as well as collegiality, diversity, and mentorship.